 It depends.
 The more effort you make, the less time it will take.
 But think of it this way: you have likely spent years learning your craft; marketing is no different.

 Years ago, I talked with a prospective client who was happy about the engagement he had gotten on a social media post earlier in the week.

 “I got about ten likes on my last post,” he said.
 “I’d say I’ve got a handle on social media.”

-But when I asked how many customers he got from those ten likes, he responded, “Well, none.
+But when I asked how many leads or customers he got from those ten likes, he responded, “Well, none.
 But some of these people will call me, eventually.
 Won’t they?”

-This business owner didn’t know how to measure success.
-It’s essential to understand what you want to do and how to achieve it.
+Maybe.
+But this business owner didn’t know how to measure success.
+It is essential to understand what you want to do and how to achieve it.
 Otherwise, you will waste a lot of time, energy, and resources on marketing that doesn’t get results.

 You Get What You Pay For

 Another type of business owner who ends up killing his business’s growth potential is the one who thinks he can get away with spending dimes to make dollars.

 I once spoke with a small business owner who believed he could get the same results from an intern making cold calls for $10 an hour that he could get from a professional marketing consultant.

 When I asked what made him think that, he replied, “Anybody can make phone calls.
 I don’t need to hire a marketer to do that.”